 Nayalap’s local items for sale

-Nayalap is coming up with a physical as well as an online store for selling local craft and weaves such as baskets, floor mats, sheep wool blankets (we want this!) and traditional copperware from Almora.
+Nayalap is coming up with a physical as well as an online store for selling local crafts and weaves such as baskets, floor mats, sheep wool blankets (we want this!), and traditional copperware from Almora.
 It is their effort towards providing a market for the local crafts sector.
 We are told they would also sell packaged pickles and condiments.
 This is the most promising we felt.

 View this post on Instagram

-We also did a lot of reading, talking, chatting with our hosts, bonding with other travellers at the resort and generally having a good time.
+We also did a lot of reading, talking, chatting with our hosts, bonding with other travelers at the resort and generally having a good time.

 On that note, Team Nayalap has been very kind to extend a 15% discount to all who book after reading about them on Delhi-Fun-Dos.
 You can use the code DELHIFUNDOS15 to redeem the offer.